Statistical Literacy and Critical ThinkingIn Exercises 1–4, use t... | Channels for Pearson+

 Hypothesis Testing

 Hypothesis testing is a statistical method used to make inferences about a population based on sample data.
-It involves formulating a null hypothesis (H0) and an alternative hypothesis (H1).
-In this case, the null hypothesis would state that the population proportion of adults who consider themselves above average drivers is 0.75 or less, while the alternative hypothesis would claim it is greater than 0.75.
+It involves formulating a null hypothesis (the default assumption) and an alternative hypothesis (the claim being tested).
+In this scenario, the null hypothesis would state that 75% or fewer adults rate themselves as above average drivers, while the alternative hypothesis would assert that more than 75% do.

 Recommended video: